microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/assignment.md

 5. In order to kill the wolf, Peter needs to have certain levels of energy and fatigue, otherwise he loses the battle.
 ## Instructions

-Use original [MazeLearner.ipynb](MazeLearner.ipynb) notebook as a starting point for your solution.
+Use the original [notebook.ipynb](notebook.ipynb) notebook as a starting point for your solution.

 Modify the reward function above according to the rules of the game, run the reinforcement learning algorithm to learn the best strategy for winning the game, and compare the results of random walk with your algorithm in terms of number of games won and lost.